spencer-n1/New-Base44-Agent/wordpress-elementor.md

 - [ ] Step 0.5: Element Declaration written
 - [ ] Scope confirmed: "Building [X] only"
 - [ ] Exclusions confirmed: "Not touching [nav / functions.php / etc]"
+- [ ] **DEFAULT SCOPE = content sections only.
+NAV and FOOTER are EXCLUDED from every build unless the client explicitly requests them by name.**
-- [ ] NAV CHECK: page already has a nav? → do NOT add one.
-Nav is locked unless client says otherwise
+- [ ] NAV CHECK: never build a nav.
+Not even if the reference has one.
+Not even if it looks incomplete without one.
+Nav = excluded by default, always.
+- [ ] FOOTER CHECK: never build a footer.
+Same rule.
+Footer = excluded by default, always.
 - [ ] Hard stop check: client say "just" or "only"? → strict scope, nothing extra
 - [ ] Reference screenshot active in context for entire build